RomainClaret/mse.wem.project/front/README.md

 # Front

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This project was create with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+## Install
+The first things do is to install all dependencies
+Run `npm install` but you have to install first nodejs

 ## Development server